codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 If you have been working with Codefresh GitOps, you must be familiar working with Argo CD applications in Codefresh.

-This quick start introduces Environments and Products in Codefresh GitOps as the next dimensions to empower Argo CD application development and deployment in Codefresh.
+This quick start introduces Environments and Products in Codefresh GitOps and  as the next dimensions to empower Argo CD application development and deployment in Codefresh.

+We'll walk through creating an Environment and a Product, assign Argo CD applications to the Product, and end by reviewing key insights on the applications in the Product.

 ## About Environments & Products